 Unifying your living room with one color creates a serene, cohesive environment.
 You can keep it from looking flat by bringing multiple shades into play.
 Put the lightest hue on the walls and incorporate the other tones through various accents like artwork, throw pillows, or furniture.
 Since different colors evoke different emotions, decide the mood you want to set before you dive in.

 Generally, cool colors like purple and blue are relaxing, and bright colors like red and yellow are more energizing.
 However, you can play around with those effects by altering the tint and saturation.
 A paler, more muted shade of yellow will be less in-your-face than fire-engine red, and a bright turquoise will bring more energy into the space than a mellow sage green.

-10. Open Floor Plan Small Living Room Ideas
+10. Seamless Flow of an Open Floor Plan

 While your first instinct may be to avoid bulky furniture, too much negative space will make the room feel sparse and awkward.
 A big sectional sofa will fill the space and make it feel larger.
 An L-shaped couch could help identify the boundary between the living room and the adjacent area.
 For the rest of the furniture, go for lightweight pieces that complement the couch without filling the entire floor.